ethereum/devp2p/discv5/discv5-theory.md

 its ad cache.
 A registrar receiving a [TOPICQUERY] request for service `s` returns advertisements and auxiliary ENRs using the response format defined for `TOPICQUERY` in the wire specification.

 The registrar MUST NOT return expired advertisements.
-If more than `Freturn` advertisements for the service are present in its ad cache, the registrar SHOULD return a pseudo-random subset of at most `Freturn` advertisements.
+If more than `F_return` advertisements for the service are present in its ad cache, the registrar SHOULD return a pseudo-random subset of at most `Freturn` advertisements.
 The selection procedure SHOULD avoid deterministic bias towards the same advertisers across repeated lookup requests.